-Jackson Borges is an active member of the American Guild of Organists (AGO) and has served on the executive boards of the Palomar and San Diego (CA) chapters, the Delaware chapter, and presently serves as sub dean of the Southern Delaware chapter.
+Jackson Borges is an active member of the American Guild of Organists (AGO) and has served on the executive boards of the Palomar and San Diego (CA) chapters, the Delaware chapter, and the Southern Delaware chapter.
 He has taught at Pipe Organ Encounters (POE) and given workshops for the AGO on both coasts and has performed at regional and national conventions of both the AGO and the American Choral Directors Association (ACDA).

 As a vocalist, Jackson has performed in many important venues, such as Lincoln Center and Carnegie Hall with the New York Philharmonic Orchestra and Bavarian Radio Symphony Orchestra, under conductors Pierre Boulez, Mariss Janssons, Ton Koopman, and Kurt Mazur.
 In the realm of musical and dramatic theatre, Jackson has appeared as pianist, music director, performer, and educator, both in academic and community settings.

-Jackson Borges holds the Bachelor of Music degree in organ performance from San Diego State University, and the Master of Music degree in organ performance from Westminster Choir College.
+Jackson Borges holds degrees in organ performance from San Diego State University, Westminster Choir College, and The University of Alabama.
 He has won top scholarship and competition awards from the American Guild of Organists, the Spreckels Organ Society, and the Pacific Council of Organ Clubs.
-Jackson’s major teachers have included Robert Plimpton, Alan Morrison, and the late Tom Hazleton, with additional instruction in improvisation from Bruce Neswick and Stephen Tharp, and has participated in masterclasses and individual coaching sessions with Todd Wilson (Cleveland Institute of Music), the late Weston Noble (Luther College, Iowa), Vance George (San Francisco Symphony Chorus), John Ferguson (St. Olaf College), and the late Pierre Pincemaille (Basilique St-Denis, Paris, France).
-Presently, Jackson is a candidate for the Doctor of Musical Arts degree through the University of Alabama, Tuscaloosa, as a student of Dr. Faythe Freese.
+Jackson’s major teachers have included Robert Plimpton, Alan Morrison, Faythe Freese and the late Tom Hazleton, with additional instruction in improvisation from Bruce Neswick and Stephen Tharp.
+He has participated in masterclasses and individual coaching sessions with Todd Wilson (Cleveland Institute of Music), Weston Noble (Luther College, Iowa), Vance George (San Francisco Symphony Chorus), John Ferguson (St. Olaf College), Pierre Pincemaille (Basilique St-Denis, Paris, France).